cozy-labs/cozy-toolbox/lib/web/templates/doc/styles.html.md

 ## How to use it

-First, you should include the `tools.css` file in your HTML page.
-And you should probably also include your own CSS file, as you will probably have some CSS rules to cover things not included in `tools.css`.
+First, you should include the `toolbox.css` file in your HTML page.
+And you should probably also include your own CSS file, as you will probably have some CSS rules to cover things not included in `toolbox.css`.
 You should also load the web-fonts for Lato.

 ```html